mlojek/which-yugioh-card-are-you/README.md

 | MobileNet     | <img src="https://images.ygoprodeck.com/images/cards/.jpg" width="200"/>  | <img src="https://images.ygoprodeck.com/images/cards/.jpg" width="200"/>   |

 ## Conclusions:
-None of the predictions were even close to being acceptable.

 ## Credits and resources:
 - [The "pot of greed" meme](https://youtu.be/4guF2x-mzBI?t=247).
 This is where I saw it for the first time, although it's not the meme's origin.
 I couldn't find the original.